Soviet art: Soviet Nonconformist Art

-The death of Joseph Stalin in 1953, and Nikita Khrushchev's Thaw, paved the way for a wave of liberalization in the arts throughout the Soviet Union.
-Although no official change in policy took place, artists began to feel free to experiment in their work, with considerably less fear of repercussions than during the Stalinist period.
+The death of Joseph Stalin in 1953 and Nikita Khrushchev's Thaw paved the way for a wave of liberalization in the arts throughout the Soviet Union.
+Although no official change in policy took place, artists began to feel free to experiment in their work with considerably less fear of repercussions than during the Stalinist period.

-In the 1950s Moscow artist Ely Bielutin encouraged his students to experiment with abstractionism, a practice thoroughly discouraged by the Artists' Union, which strictly enforced the official policy of Socialist Realism.
+In the 1950s, Moscow artist Ely Bielutin encouraged his students to experiment with abstractionism, a practice thoroughly discouraged by the Artists' Union, which strictly enforced the official policy of socialist realism.
 Artists who chose to paint in alternative styles had to do so completely in private and were never able to exhibit or sell their work.
-As a result, Nonconformist Art developed along a separate path than the Official Art that was recorded in the history books.
+As a result, nonconformist art developed along a separate path from the official art that was recorded in the history books.

-Life magazine published two portraits by two painters, who to their mind, were most representative of Russian Arts of the period: it was Serov, an official Soviet icon and Anatoly Zverev, an underground Russian avant-garde expressionist.
-Serov's portrait of Vladimir Lenin and Zverev's self-portrait were associated by many with an eternal Biblical struggle of Satan and Saviour.
-When Khrushchev learned about the publication he was outraged and forbade all contacts with Western visitors, closed down all semi-legal exhibitions.
+Life magazine published two portraits by two painters who, to their minds, were most representative of Russian arts of the period: Serov, an official Soviet icon, and Anatoly Zverev, an underground Russian avant-garde expressionist.
+Serov's portrait of Vladimir Lenin and Zverev's self-portrait were associated by many with an eternal Biblical struggle between Satan and the Saviour.
+When Khrushchev learned about the publication, he was outraged and forbade all contacts with Western visitors and closed down all semi-legal exhibitions.
 Zverev was the main target of his outrage.

 The Lianozovo Group was formed around the artist Oscar Rabin in the 1960s and included artists such as Valentina Kropivnitskaya, Vladimir Nemukhin, and Lydia Masterkova.
-While not adhering to any common style, these artists sought to faithfully express themselves in the mode they deemed appropriate, rather than adhere to the propagandistic style of Socialist Realism.
+While not adhering to any common style, these artists sought to faithfully express themselves in the mode they deemed appropriate, rather than adhere to the propagandistic style of socialist realism.